 Stay a healthy weight

 Being a healthy weight is best for the health of your bones.
 If you are underweight or overweight you may be more prone to bone loss and fractures.
 Ask your doctor for advice if you are trying to lose or gain weight.
-He/she can refer you to a dietician.
+They can refer you to a dietitian.

 Cut down on caffeine